viet34tqc/notebook/eslint-prettier-ts-husky-lint-staged.md

 To install Prettier:

-`yarn add -D prettier eslint-config-prettier`
+`pnpm add -D prettier eslint-config-prettier`

 - `eslint-config-prettier`: Turns off all rules that are unnecessary or might conflict with Prettier, that could be formatting-related ESLint rules.

 Some other tutorials tell you to use `eslint-plugin-prettier`, but according to <https://stackoverflow.com/questions/44690308/whats-the-difference-between-prettier-eslint-eslint-plugin-prettier-and-eslint/44690309#44690309>[this] and <https://prettier.io/docs/en/integrating-with-linters.html>[this], that prettier plugin takes care the linting as well by adding prettier rules to eslint, meanwhile we should let prettier do the formatting only.

-To use prettier alongside with eslint you need to change the extends object (Implemented as above)
+To use `prettier` alongside with `eslint` you need to change the extends object (Implemented as above)

 ```json
 {